dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.8.6 =
+* New: Compatible up to WordPress 6.1
+* Fix: Fatal error in RolingCurlX library on PHP 8

 = 3.8.5 =
 * Fix: Add missing sanitization and escaping of input and output values to prevent possible XSS attempts.